mahindraretail/node-dogstatsd/README.md

 ## License

-node-statsd is licensed under the MIT license.
+node-dogstatsd is licensed under the MIT license.